anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/README.md

 - 260k -280k -> size 192x192    |
 - 280k -400k -> size 64x64 -> Test dataset
 - First 5 epochs, were with mask layers frozen, ONLY DEPTH was trained.
 Next 5 epochs were with depth layers frozen, ONLY MASK was trained.
 - Results and logs of the same are shown as below.
+For display purpose after 10 epochs, a test-loader of batch size 8 from 10,000 images were created (out of 120K test images).
+Below displayed images are from this test_set.
 - Data strategy adopted for training & testing is detailed below in data-load section.
 Resizing was done to manage the testing times.
 - Tranforms used were torch transforms - resize, colour jitter.
+- Logs and resulting images were saved to gdrive location.
+Logs were captured in txt files and images as jpg.
 ###### Mask Prediction
 ![Mask_Prediction](https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/blob/master/Images/S14_MP_0527.jpg)
 ###### Mask Ground-Truth